ABOUT

 CHAD L. WILLIAMS

-Chad Williams is the Samuel J. and Augusta Spector Professor of History and African and African American Studies at Brandeis University.
+Chad Williams is the Tomorrow Foundation Professor of History and African American and Black Diaspora Studies at Boston University.
 Chad earned a BA with honors in History and African American Studies from UCLA, and received both his MA and Ph.D. in History from Princeton University.
-He specializes in African American and modern United States History, African American military history, the World War I era and African American intellectual history.
-He is the author of The Wounded World: W. E. B. Du Bois and the First World, which was named a best book of 2023 by The Washington Post, The New Yorker and the Christian Science Monitor.
+He specializes in African American and modern United States History, African American and African diasporic intellectual history and the Black experience in World War I. He is the author of The Wounded World: W. E. B. Du Bois and the First World, which was named a best book of 2023 by The Washington Post, The New Yorker and the Christian Science Monitor, a MAAH Stone Book Award Finalist and longlisted for the PEN/Jaqueline Bograd Weld Award for Biography.
 He is also author of the award-winning book Torchbearers of Democracy: African American Soldiers in the World War I Era, and co-editor of Charleston Syllabus: Readings on Race, Racism and Racial Violence and Major Problems in African American History, Second Edition.
 Chad has published articles in numerous leading academic journals and collections, as well as op-eds, essays and reviews in The Atlantic, The New York Times, The Washington Post, Time, and The Conversation.
-He has earned fellowships from the Radcliffe Institute for Advanced Study at Harvard University, the American Council of Learned Societies, the Schomburg Center for Research in Black Culture, the Ford Foundation and the Institute for Citizens & Scholars.
+He has earned fellowships from the Radcliffe Institute for Advanced Study and Hutchins Center for African and African American Research at Harvard University, the American Council of Learned Societies, the Schomburg Center for Research in Black Culture, the Ford Foundation and the Institute for Citizens & Scholars.